HowMuchDoINeed.co logo

 Using a Timber Fastener Spacing Calculator

-Manual calculations are fine for small jobs, but for accuracy—especially on larger or structural projects—an online calculator is invaluable.
-It does the sums for you, factoring in timber size, fastener type, and spacing rules.
+Manual calculations are perfectly fine for a small job — but on anything structural or large-scale, doing the maths by hand is a bit like measuring twice with a bent tape.
+An online timber fastener spacing calculator does the sums properly, factoring in timber size, fastener type, and spacing rules in one go.
 Find the right calculator here.

 Questions People Are Actually Asking